TrannMinhHieu/space_shooting/README.md

 <br>
 ![](/img/Enemy_state_machine.png)
 *Figure 6.2: Enemy State Machine*
 While the player and enemy state machines in the game share similarities, they have distinct characteristics.
-The player state machine typically remains in the `FLIGHT` state, processing player inputs to perform various actions.
+The player state machine typically remains in the `FLIGHT` state, processing player inputs to perform various actions: move up, move down, and fire a missile.
 If the player is hit by an enemy missile, an asteroid, or crashes into terrain, the state machine transitions to the `EXPLODE` state and then to the end state, resetting all other active objects.<br>
 Define base **ship** type

 ```